Oxyliteral/PF-WOTR-mod-archive/README.md

 Modifies Legend EXP table to be 2 to 1 compared to normal exp table.

 **MythicReworked:**
 Rework of the below mod.
+Most bugs fixed.
 Major changes include: All requirements for Mythic Paths have been removed.
 All Mythic Paths are now available for selection on Drezen rooftop, with features moved to accomodate the 5 remaining Mythic Levels.

+GrandFinal dialogue checks for 8 levels, so it has been changed to 5 levels.

 **Mythic:**
 Allows faster and more front-loaded mythic levels, also allows Legend to be picked on Drezen rooftop.